jere-o-rhodes/data-journalism-story/story.md

 # As summer approaches, California's state parks prepare for a rush of visitors
+## Jeremiah O. Rhodes
+### Each year, millions of people from all over the world come to visit California's over 200 state parks.
+As summer months approach, Park employees prepare for the rush.

 Maggie Fuller’s first memory at a California State Park was on an elementary school field trip to Año Nueve State Park, located just west of San Jose.